greggman/vertexshaderart.com/README.md

 delete songs, or change permissions and then the visualizations here are left non-working.

-I thought about maybe trying to find a few 1000s free tracks and upload them somewhere streamable but that would also be too much work.

-So, I took the site offline.
+So, I took the server offline.
 It ran for ~9 years.

+I'm working on putting up the data.
+Unfortunately, without soundcloud, most of the visualizations will do nothing.
+I will look into putting in some random music and/or provide options to use other sources of music.

+I will also probably try to make new stuff url based so it's entirely a static website.